Homebrew/legacy-homebrew/README.md

 Note the addition of `context=` and `sync=true`.

+## Deployment

+1. Copy `config/local.sh.template` to `<environment>.sh` and edit as appropriate.
+2. `bin/server_deploy.sh <environment>` -- this packages the job server along with config files and pushes it to the remotes you have configured in `<environment>.sh`
+3. On the remote server, start it in the deployed directory with `server_start.sh`.

 ## Architecture

 The job server is intended to be run as one or more independent processes, separate from the Spark cluster